curt-miller/contact-list/README.md

-This is a contact list app made by Curt Miller
+This is a contact list app made by Curt Miller!